Garage Living logo

 What Is Garage Living?

-Garage Living is a franchise providing design, supply and installation of residential garage organizers, cabinetry, concrete floor coatings, car lifts, garage doors, garage door operators and related residential garage renovation products and services.
-Franchised businesses operate from leased light-industrial, commercial or retail premises with showroom, office and warehouse space (typically 3,000–4,000 sq ft in primary markets and 1,000–2,000 sq ft in secondary markets) and must provide customer parking and loading/drive-in access.
-The business serves residential and commercial customers, targeting residential customers with above-average income and generally not targeting do-it-yourself consumers.
+Garage Living is a franchise in the Construction & Home Improvement category that provides design, supply and installation of residential garage organizers, cabinetry, concrete floor coatings, car lifts, garage doors, garage door operators and related garage renovation products and services.
+It operates from brick-and-mortar light industrial, commercial or retail locations with showroom, office and warehouse space (typically 3,000–4,000 sq ft in primary markets and 1,000–2,000 sq ft in secondary markets).
+Garage Living serves residential and commercial customers, targeting residential clients with above-average incomes and not targeting do-it-yourself consumers.
+The core service bundle includes interior design plus the supply and professional installation of organizers, cabinetry, floor coatings and garage systems, supported by showroom merchandising, inventory and on-site installation capabilities.

 Garage Living Franchise: Pros and Cons